 Come here to see artist Fernando Botero’s finest bulbous sculptures, 23 of them.
 Huge and fleshy, you might recognise them from 49th St. in NYC, by the Rockefeller Center.

 The gym at Hotel Charlee

-Is honestly like a mini EQUINOX in the heart of the city – you’ll work out next to (super jacked) locals and foreigners alike.
-Two stories high, it has all the equipment you might need (even a cycle room) – and you can cool down with a drink at the rooftop pool after.
+Like a mini EQUINOX in the heart of the city, you’ll work out next to locals and foreigners alike.
+Two stories high, it has all the equipment you might need (even a cycle room) and you can cool down with a drink at the rooftop pool after.

 Where to hang out?

-If you come to Medellin even for 24 hours, this place is a must.
-Colombia is a “megadiverse” country, and 2nd only to Brazil (which is a million times it’s size) in terms of diversity of plant life.
-There is also a really amazing fancy restaurant on a pond surrounded by bamboo forests, and a small vintage train car that serves drinks that looks like it’s straight out of a Wes Anderson film.
+If you come to Medellin for just 24 hours, this place is a must.
+Colombia is a hugely diverse country and second only to Brazil when it comes to plant life.
+The amazing restaurant on a pond is surrounded by bamboo forests and a small vintage train car that serves drinks.
+It’s straight out of a Wes Anderson film.